plowsof/moneropedia-drafts/helper-scripts/make-a-guide/readme.md

 ```
 ## How?

-Place the python script in the same directory as your `monero-site` folder.
+Place the python script in the same directory as your `monero-site` github folder
 Edit these lines:
 ```
 category = "anonimizationnetworks"